 The Student Conduct Review Board (SCRB) shall be comprised of the President, Vice President, and twenty elected members - five from each of the first-year, sophomore, junior, and senior classes.
-The SCRB is advised by the Office of Student Conduct and Responsibility (OSCAR).
-If a SCRB member feels that they cannot hear the case objectively, that member shall disqualify themself from the hearing.
+The Office of Student Conduct and Responsibility (OSCAR) advise the SCRB.
+If a SCRB member feels that they cannot hear the case objectively, that member shall disqualify them self from the hearing.
 Hearing panels are selected from the SCRB membership.
 A Hearing Panel is comprised of a Hearing Chair (either the President or Vice President) and five members.
 Members will select (from within SCRB), a Hearing Coordinator, a Sanctions Coordinator, a Secretary, and a Treasurer.